Tricertops/KeepLayout/README.md

 Keep Layout is project **under active development** whose purpose is to make _Auto Layout_ much easier to use _from code_!
 No more _Interface Builder_ or _Visual Format_. _Keep Layout_ provides **simple, more readable and powerful API for creating and _accessing existing_ constraints**.

-_**Keep Layout** turned v1.0 recently and that means it is not backward compatible with older versions.
-This new release was written from scratch, it brings completely redesigned API, that is easier to write, easier to read and yet provides more possibilities._

 Before you start, you should be familiar with _Auto Layout_ topic.
 [How it works and what's the point?][1]